vuejs/rfcs/active-rfcs/0000-function-api.md

 </script>
 ```

-Notice how the new API cleanly organizes code by logical topic instead of options.
+Notice how the function-based API cleanly organizes code by logical topic instead of options.

 More examples can be found in [this gist](https://gist.github.com/yyx990803/762ec427882a61be3e4affe02f8af555).